PCW-Net: Pyramid Combination and Warping Cost Volume for Stereo Matching: Proposed Approach

+As an essential step in typical stereo matching algorithms, disparity refinement has been widely used in deep learning-based methods.
+Different from previous stereo matching methods \cite{crl,mcvmsc} which learn the residual disparity value directly by the network, a multi-modal input is introduced to help our network more purposefully learn the residue.
+Specifically, our multi-modal input consists of the 3D warping volume, initial disparity map, left features, and reconstructed error, where the 3D warping volume is at the core.
+By employing the 3D warping volume, we can define a fine-grained residue searching range and alleviate the difficulty of the network to find the correct residue in an unconstrained residue searching space.
+Below we will describe each input in more detail.

+\textbf{3D Warping Volume.} We employ the left feature and warped right feature to construct the warping volume at the last level of the pyramid.
+Other than the right features we used in the combination volume, we select to warp the right features according to the estimated initial disparity $D_{i}$.
+In this case, we can narrow down the residue searching range from initial disparity searching range $(0,D_{\max }^i)$ to a fine-grained one $(D_{i} - d_{res}, D_{i} + d_{res})$.
+Intuitively, the residual disparity is small.
+Hence, a small residue searching range $d_{res}$ is enough to correct the wrong correspondences.
+Specifically, the warping volume is computed as: where $f_l$ and $f_{r}$ are upsampled from the first level feature to the original image size, $d$ denotes all residue levels in $(D_{i} - d_{res}, D_{i} + d_{res})$ and $\left\langle \:, \:\right\rangle$ represents the inner product.

+Besides, the warping operation is implemented differentially by bilinear sampling \cite{bilinearsampling}.
+Note that the proposed warping volume measures the similarities between left features and warped right features at each residue level which guides the network to output the optimal residual disparity with the most similarity.
+Moreover, we construct 3D warping volume ($H \times W \times D \times 1$) by inner product to avoid 3D convolutions which can significantly decrease the computational complexity and memory consumption.

+\textbf{Reconstructed Error.} We introduce the reconstructed error to identify inaccurate regions of initial disparity estimation, which can be computed as: The definition of our reconstruction error is inspired by the typical left-right consistency check, while we select to construct it at the feature level rather than the image level.
+By employing the reconstructed error to indicate the incorrect regions of initial disparity, our refinement network can better identify the pixels that should be further optimized.

+\textbf{Left Image Feature and Initial Disparity.} Left image features and initial disparity map are the other two inputs of our refinement network.
+The initial disparity map provides the network a base estimation for further optimization and the left image feature contains the context informing for residual learning.
+To balance the weight of multi-model input, the one-channel initial disparity map is regularized by a convolution layer to generate a 32-channel feature map.

-The architecture of our refinement network is shown in Figure \ref{fig: refine}.
-We use a dilated convolution \cite{dilatedconvolution} based network to enlarge the receptive field so that network can be more robust and better refine low-texture ambiguities.
-Specifically, it is composed of 5 convolution layers and three basic residual blocks with different dilation constants.
-The dilation constants are 1,1,2,4,8,16,1 and 1 from top to bottom.
+\textbf{Warping Volume-based Refinement Network.} In summary, the warping volume, initial disparity map, left image features, and reconstructed error are the input of our refinement network.
+The detailed architecture of the refinement network is given in \figref{fig: fusionandrefine} (b).
+A dilated convolution \cite{dilatedconvolution} based network is employed to enlarge the receptive field which can enhance the network to give a better estimation in low-texture and occluded regions.
+Specifically, it has 5 convolution layers and three basic residual blocks with different dilation constants.
+The dilation constants are 1, 1, 2, 4, 8, 16, 1, and 1 from top to bottom.